420bunny69/offline-intelligence-engine/README.md

 # Offline AI Assistant: A Local LLM-Powered Structured Information Extraction System

 A fully offline, schema-agnostic extraction engine.
-It turns messy, unstructured text into validated structured JSON using local LLMs (via Ollama) — no cloud API, no data leaving the machine.
+It turns messy, unstructured text into validated structured JSON using local LLMs (via Ollama), no cloud API, no data leaving the machine.

 Meeting-note action-item extraction is the **first supported schema**, not the identity of the project.
-The engine itself has no knowledge of "meetings" — it takes a Pydantic schema and a document, and returns validated structured output for *any* document type registered with it.
+The engine itself has no knowledge of "meetings", it takes a Pydantic schema and a document, and returns validated structured output for *any* document type registered with it.

 ![Architecture](docs/architecture.svg)

 ## Why this exists

-Most "LLM extraction" demos are hardcoded: one prompt, one output shape, one use case.
-That doesn't reflect how extraction is actually used in production — a real system needs to support new document types without rewriting its core.
+Most "LLM extraction" demos are hardcoded: they use one prompt, give one output shape, suitable for only one use case.
+That doesn't reflect how extraction is actually used in production since a real system needs to support new document types without rewriting its core.
 This project is built around that constraint: the engine, API, and CLI are all schema-agnostic, and adding a new document type is a matter of writing one schema file, not touching the engine.

 ## What it does